bennyhuo/KotlinBlogTranslation/translated/Kotlin 1.1 is also for Android Developers.md

 ---
-title: [译]Kotlin 1.1 is also for Android Developers
+title: "[译]Kotlin 1.1 is also for Android Developers"
 date: 2017-04-05 16:13:00
 author: Roman Belov
 tags: